CameronHCouch/package-tracking/README.md

 # Package Tracking App

-A package tracking dashboard built using Ruby on Rails, React, and Redux.
+A package tracking dashboard built using Ruby on Rails.